CompAndSave/hugo-decap-ti/content/posts/networking-a-printer-should-you-go-wireless-or-cable.md

 tags: []
 ---

+## Comparing Reliability, Speed, and Setup Requirements

 The point of a printer is to be connected to something else so it can actually print, right?
 Naturally, the connections that you use can actually have a big impact on how well your printer works for your home or office, so let's take a look at some of the things that can help you decide.
 In terms of setup, it's often very easy to connect a printer wirelessly to a home or office network.
 This has the distinct advantage of making the printer available to many different machines with minimal setup times on each one, and about the only really important consideration is having your local wi-fi network strong enough to fill your building.
 However, wireless access is also a potential security problem; if your computers are storing or printing sensitive information, it may be possible for someone to hack in from the outside and steal some very important information.
 To that end, a wireless network for a business can be something of a security risk, so you'll want to balance the importance of your data with the convenience of printing it.

 ![source: jegsworks.com](/blog/images/archive/2013/04/network-server-3computers-laptop-printer.png)